nathanmandell99/learning/README.md

 # Learning
 Mockup learning management webapp in the vein of Canvas or Blackboard.
+Written using Django and plain HTML/CSS/JavaScript.

 Users can create courses.
 Each course has a front page/syllabus, announcements, assignments, and submissions.